ENGHUM project as an example of success story

 The new academic year has just started.
 If you are an international student who began their studies at the University of Warsaw, and you want to find out more about Poland, Warsaw and the communication in a multicultural environment, you can take part in our Cultural Orientation Workshops.

-200th anniversary of UW ACM ICPC admissions archaeology archeology astronomy awards BUW Centre of New Technologies competitions concert cooperation DELab DHC discovery ECEG education employees Erasmus Mundus Erasmus+ ERC Faculty of Physics humanities informatics Interstudent mobility multimedia OGLE open lectures PCMA physics Polish language popularization programming ranking Recruitment Rector rektor M.Pałys research scientific conferences students Study in Poland visits Welcome Point workshops
+200th anniversary of UW ACM ICPC admissions archaeology archeology astronomy awards BUW Centre of New Technologies competitions concert cooperation DELab DHC discovery ECEG education employees Erasmus Mundus Erasmus+ ERC Faculty of Physics grants humanities Interstudent mobility multimedia OGLE open lectures PCMA physics Polish language popularization programming ranking Recruitment Rector rektor M.Pałys research scientific conferences students Study in Poland visits Welcome Point workshops